rjmeats/BritishRainfall/M-S-and-L-Railway/readme.md

 Contents of this folder:

+* **MSLR_GaugeInfo.xlsx** is an Excel spreadsheet listing each gauge and a few summary details, for example its period of operation.
 * **MSLR_GaugeSheetIndex_1860-1922.csv** identifies the Met Office PDF document and page number for each MS&LR rainfall sheet between 1860 and the end of 1922.
 It has one row per sheet for each gauge (with each sheet covering a decade of monthly rainfall figures).
-* **MSLR_GaugeInfo.xlsx** is an Excel spreadsheet listing each gauge and a few summary details, for example its period of operation.
+* **MSLR_GaugeSheetIndex_1850s.csv** as above, but covering the MS&LR rainfall sheets for the 1850s decade.

 The transcribed rainfall sheets for the MS&LR gauges (and many others) are becoming available on the Rainfall Rescue GitHub site is at [https://github.com/ed-hawkins/rainfall-rescue](https://github.com/ed-hawkins/rainfall-rescue).